MicrosoftDocs/SupportArticles-docs/support/azure/data-api-builder/usage.md

 This article provides solutions to common issues that might occur when you use Data API builder for Azure databases.

-## Generic endpoint errors

-This section describes generic endpoint errors you might experience.

-### HTTP 400 "Bad Request" error
+## Generic endpoints: HTTP 400 "Bad Request" error

-The following sections describes causes and solutions of the HTTP 400 "Bad Request" error.
+The following sections describe causes and solutions of the HTTP 400 "Bad Request" error.

-#### Invalid Data API builder endpoint
+### Invalid Data API builder endpoint

 The base of the URL path component maps to Data API builder's REST or GraphQL endpoint.
 When the base of the URL path component doesn't match a value set in Data API builder's runtime configuration, Data API builder returns an HTTP 400 "Bad Request" error.